 - wrap the circular end with Teflon tape

-- insert it into the elbow after the evaporator has been charged using the measuring cup
+- insert it into the elbow after the evaporator was charged using the measuring cup

 The Teflon on the inserted pipe needs to be replaced occasionally to prevent leaks.